 Mosaic conducts business through wholly and majority-owned subsidiaries, as well as businesses in which we own less than a majority or a non-controlling interest.
 We are organized into three reportable business segments: Phosphates, Potash and Mosaic Fertilizantes.
-Additional information about our business and operating segments is provided in our 2020 10-K.
+Additional information about our business and operating segments is provided in our 2021 10-K (pgs.
+1-2).